 Benchmark 2 Labour market Year 7, 8 & 9 will receive Pupils will be informed Spring term for Year 7, 8, Learning from career & information and careers tutorials for Kudos during about potential career 9 & 10.
 Autumn term for labour market resources will be shared their ICT lessons.
 Year 10 choices, enabling them Year 11. information with parents/carers, & 11 will have access to to make better decisions pupils and staff.
 Kudos and will be offered about their GCSE and after school tutorials. post 16 choices.
 Every pupil, and their parents, should have The CEIAG section for access to good quality parents/carers on the Parents will be better Annually information about future school's website will informed about various study options and labour contain informative careers and their related market opportunities. guide about post 16 subjects, to assist pupils They will need the choices and career in making decisions. support of an informed journeys. adviser to make best use of available information.
 Current Apprenticeship/ Links to key objectives: Traineeship vacancies in Pupils and parents will be Ongoing (monthly).
-1, 3, 4 & 5 Warrington will be better informed about 2, 3, 1 & 3 shared with pupils and local labour market parents via ClassCharts opportunities. every month.
-OFIA C 1 11 L 1 CEIAG twilight sessions CL- (C :III la a a la la la A II / : C' I - I will inform staff about Staff will be able to Annually (specific dates post 16 choices and advise pupils on their of sessions are subject to labour market post 16 choices and be change). information. able to inform pupils about up-and-coming about up-and-coming
+1, 3, 4 & 5 Warrington will be better informed about 2, 0, 1 0, 0 shared with pupils and local labour market parents via ClassCharts opportunities. every month.
+CEIAG twilight sessions will inform staff about Staff will be able to Appually (appaific datas Annually (specific dates post 16 choices and labour market advise pupils on their post 16 choices and be of sessions are subject to change). information. able to inform pupils about up-and-coming L

 The Personal Development curriculum has a six-week CEIAG scheme of work delivered to each year group, providing career and labour market information. labour market opportunities.
-The Personal Development lessons are designed to meet the six learning areas set by the Career Development institute (available on the CEIAG programme) Spring Term for Years 7, 8, 9 & 10.
+The Personal Development lessons are designed to meet the six learning areas set by the Career Development institute (available on the CEIAG programme ) Spring Term for Years 7, 8, 9 & 10.
 Autumn Term for Year 11.
-Addressing the needs of each pupil Advice and support should be tailored to the needs of each pupil.
+Benchmark 3 Addressing the needs of each pupil Advice and support should be tailored to the needs of each pupil.
 Keeping good records of pupils and their destinations after school will help.
-Links to key objectives: 1 & 2 Careers guidance interviews will be offered to every pupil during their time at St Gregory's.
+Links to key objectives: 1 &amp; 2 Careers guidance interviews will be offered to every pupil during their time at St Gregory's.
 Feedback from pupils will be taken to ensure that student's needs are met.
 Internal databases and Compass Plus will be used to record the interviews.
 Careers guidance interviews for SEND and vulnerable pupils will receive personalised support throughout the options process.
 Future Skills Questionnaires will be completed by pupils at the end of the year, they will be sent to pupils via ClassCharts.
-All pupils will receive the independent guidance needed to make well-informed and realistic career choices.
+All pupils will receive the independent guidance needed to make well- informed and realistic career choices.
 The Future Skills Questionnaire results will be used to inform the future CEIAG programmes (enhancement days, Collective Worships, careers club speakers, etc.).
 Autumn Term.
+Summer Term.